demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/Woecust-Immersive_Visor/README.md

 Contact me on modding discord if you found bugs or suspected incompatibility with certain mods.

 # Configs
-- UseAlternateCrack : Use Vertical Crack instead of Circular Crack.
-This is true by default.
-- UseRandomCrack : Choose randomly between Vertical and Circular when each round starts.
-This overrides UseAlternateCrack.
 - RepairOnNewDay : Repair the visor on new day.
 - RepairOnDeath : Repair the visor when respawning.
 - RepairOnQuotaFulfilled : Rapair the visor when the quota has been fulfilled.